McStasMcXtrace/McCode/INSTALL-McXtrace/Windows/README.md

 under Windows 10"

 ## In case of issues
-Please report any trouble with the repository to [mcxtrace-users](mailto:mcxtrace-users@mcxtrace.org)
+Please report any trouble with the repository to the [mcxtrace-users](mailto:mcxtrace-users@mcxtrace.org) mailing list.